Franklin-FR/alx-system_engineering-devops/0x00-shell_basics/README.md

-this command is used to display contents including hidden files this command is used to display current directory contents including hidden files this command is used to display current directory
+this command is used to display contents including hidden files this command is used to display current directory contents including hidden files this command is used to display current directory this command creates a directory named my_first_directory in the /tmp/ directory.